play-components/play-jqvalidate/README.md

 ### Include the module JavaScript

-The module JavaScript file is called `play-jqvalidate.min.js` can be found in the module `lib` directory.
-This script needs to be included anywhere on your page.
+The module JavaScript file is at `lib/play-jqvalidate.min.js`.
+This script needs to be copied to your static directory or CDN and included anywhere on your page.
 The module JavaScript contains compressed copies of the [jQuery Validation Plugin](http://bassistance.de/jquery-plugins/jquery-plugin-validation/) and the [jQuery Metadata Plugin](http://plugins.jquery.com/project/metadata).

 ### Use the `jqvalid.form` tag in your view